AkilDixon/beintoo-iOS-sdk/README.md

  	https://github.com/Beintoo/beintoo-iOS-sdk

-2. Did you get your apikey?
+2. Have you got your apikey?
 If not, register your application on Beintoo (http://www.beintoo.com/business).
 Simply register and create a your app from the developer dashboard to obtain your apikey.

 3. Copy the entire SDKBeintoo_Beta folder inside your Xcode project.
 Simply drag and drop the folder into your application's project and check "Copy items into destination group's folder" when Xcode asks.

 	 Make sure that these frameworks are included to respect the library dependencies:
+	* UIKit.framework
+	* Foundation.framework
+	* CoreGraphics.framework
 	* CoreLocation.framework
  	* QuartzCore.framework
  	* CFNetwork.framework
 	* SystemConfiguration.framework
+	* AdSupport.framework
-	* MapKit.framework
+	* CoreTelephony.framework

 4. Import the BeintooApp headers in your initial viewcontroller: